 What is the HDHP option?

-The HDHP will be administered through UnitedHealthcare, like our UHC Choice Plus Advantage and Choice Plus Value Point-of-Service Plans.
+The HDHP is administered through UnitedHealthcare, like the UHC Choice Plus Advantage and Choice Plus Value Point-of-Service Plans.
 With the HDHP, the annual deductible will be higher than other medical plans; however, that is only part of the cost you should consider when making your enrollment decision.
 Another cost to think about is the amount you pay for medical coverage through your payroll contributions.
 For the HDHP with HSA, this deduction from your paycheck is lower than other medical plans.
 Compared with the monthly premium for the UHC Choice Plus Advantage Plan, you can save approximately 40% with the HDHP with HSA!
 The lower premium gives you the perfect opportunity to start saving in an HSA account.

 You have the freedom to see any health care provider, including specialists, without a referral, although you will save money if you see in-network providers.
 This is especially important since instead of a copay, you will be paying the full cost of a doctor’s visit or service until you satisfy your deductible.
 Once you meet the annual deductible, you will pay a lower coinsurance percentage when you use an in-network provider.